moonstar-x/server-setup/docs/services/data/ghost.md

 # Ghost

-!!! warning "Deprecation Warning"
-    This service was never really used, though I feel like I may give this a more serious try in the future.
-Currently, I have opted to use [Medium](https://medium.com/@moonstar-x), at least for now.

 [Ghost](https://ghost.org/) is a self-hosted blogging platform.
 This service has an official image available on [Docker Hub](https://hub.docker.com/r/_/ghost) which we'll use.

 ## Pre-Installation